intel/tdx-linux/README.md

     CONFIG_CRYPTO_ECRDSA=y
     ```
 * `Boot TD with GPU passthrough`
-  * To passthrough the GPU card to TD, say 4b:00.0, in addition to the normal cmdline to boot a TD, add the following additional cmdline to qemu
+  * To passthrough the GPU card to TD, say 4b:00.0, in addition to the normal cmdline to boot a TD, add the following additional cmdline to qemu (ensure to bind the device to a VFIO driver before initiating the virtual machine)
     ```
     -object iommufd,id=iommufd0 \
     -device pcie-root-port,id=pci.1,bus=pcie.0 \